Human Racing (song)

 "Human Racing" is a song by the English singer-songwriter Nik Kershaw.
-It was the title track for his hit debut album of the same name, released in September 1984.
-It was the fourth hit single from the album, reaching No. 19 in the UK Singles Chart.
+It was the title track for his hit debut studio album of the same name, released in September 1984 by MCA Records.
+It was the fourth hit single from the album, reaching No. 19 on the UK Singles Chart.
 It entered the chart in the week ending 15 September 1984, and remained within for seven weeks.
-An earlier version of the song, titled "Look Behind You", appeared on the 1980 album Till I Hear From You by Fusion, a band with Kershaw on vocals and guitar.
+An earlier version of the song, titled "Look Behind You", appeared on the studio album Till I Hear from You (1980) by Fusion, a band with Kershaw on lead vocals and guitar.